FlavorlessQuark/Challenger/README.md

 When ran for the first time, you will need to supply which directory you want your files saved to as well as a Cookie that will be used to log into Project Euler

 Commands :

 ```
 start [extension] : Starts from the last solved problem withn $extension as the file extension used
 next			  : Skips the current problem if unsolved or starts the next problem if solved.
 Work will be saved
 stop			  : Saves your work and ends the program
 submit			  : Submits your answer to project Euler and returns whateher it is correct or not

 ```
+**BEWARE** Saved work is automatically pushed to github if the specified directory is a git repo.
+As of now there are no options to disable this except editing the config file

 # TODO